YannickJadoul/Parselmouth/README.md

 Praat allows you to perform several statistical techniques, among which multidimensional scaling, principal component analysis, and discriminant analysis.

-For more information, consult the website [praat.org](https://praat.org), which has Praat tutorials in several languages.
+For more information, consult the extensive manual in Praat (under Help), and the website [praat.org](http://praat.org), which has Praat tutorials in several languages.

 ## 1. Binary executables

-While the [Praat website](https://praat.org) contains the latest executable for all platforms that we support (or used to support), the [releases on GitHub](https://github.com/praat/praat/releases) contain many older executables as well.
+While the [Praat website](https://www.fon.hum.uva.nl/praat) contains the latest executable for all platforms that we support (or used to support), the [releases on GitHub](https://github.com/praat/praat/releases) contain many older executables as well.

 The meaning of the names of binary files available on GitHub is as follows (editions that currently receive updates are in bold):

 ### 1.1.
 Windows binaries
+- **`praatXXXX_win-arm64.zip`: zipped executable for ARM64 Windows (11 and higher)**
+- **`praatXXXX_win-intel64.zip`: zipped executable for Intel64 Windows (7 and higher)**
+- **`praatXXXX_win-intel32.zip`: zipped executable for Intel32 Windows (7 and higher)**
-- **`praatXXXX_win64.zip`: zipped executable for 64-bit Windows (** XP and higher, or **7 and higher)**
+- `praatXXXX_win64.zip`: zipped executable for 64-bit Intel Windows (XP and higher, or 7 and higher)
-- **`praatXXXX_win32.zip`: zipped executable for 32-bit Windows (** XP and higher, or **7 and higher)**
+- `praatXXXX_win32.zip`: zipped executable for 32-bit Intel Windows (XP and higher, or 7 and higher)
-- `praatconXXXX_win64.zip`: zipped executable for 64-bit Windows, console edition
+- `praatconXXXX_win64.zip`: zipped executable for 64-bit Intel Windows, console edition
-- `praatconXXXX_win32.zip`: zipped executable for 32-bit Windows, console edition
+- `praatconXXXX_win32.zip`: zipped executable for 32-bit Intel Windows, console edition
-- `praatconXXXX_win32sit.exe`: self-extracting StuffIt archive with executable for 32-bit Windows, console edition
+- `praatconXXXX_win32sit.exe`: self-extracting StuffIt archive with executable for 32-bit Intel Windows, console edition
 - `praatXXXX_win98.zip`: zipped executable for Windows 98
 - `praatXXXX_win98sit.exe`: self-extracting StuffIt archive with executable for Windows 98